 Seattle, Washington has far and away the highest minimum wage of any U.S. city.
 With the federal minimum wage set at $7.25 an hour (for untipped positions), and the highest state minimum set at $9.32 in Washington, Seattle's $15 seems staggering.
 But many other cities have high minimum wages as well.
+Some states have even raised the minimum wage across the board.
+In November 2018, Missouri voted to raise the minimum wage from $8.85 to $12 by 2023, while Arkansas voted to raise it from $8.50 to $11 by 2021.
 There are many factors that go into a city's analysis of the minimum wage its people should be paid, including population, population density, median wage, cost of living, and many more.

 Also Rankedsee more on Richmond